Some comparison factors for your next property purchase.

 Floating rate packages work the opposite way.
 They follow the market conditions and are adjusted every 3 to 18 months (depending on the package you choose).
 The fixed rate packages are usually about 0.4% 0.6% higher than floating packages.
 In simple terms, if you expect the rates to go up, you should take the fixed rate.
 If you think the rates will stay constant or drop a little, go with the floating package.

-Read more about about fixed and floating home loan packages
+Read more about fixed and floating home loan packages.

 Don’t Underestimate The Impact Of Renovation And Other Costs